Joebzz/GiftQuestionGenerator/README.md

 Software Engineering Project

 Generate Gift Questions suitable to be added to moodle.
-Saves a file called gift.txt to the C:/ Directory.
+Saves a file called giftFile.txt to the C:/ Directory.